rezaarezvan/AFA-Benchmark/README.md

 remaining methods are trained and evaluated as well.

 We will only test run each script in the pipeline.
-We do this by adding arguments such as `epochs=1`.
+We do this by adding arguments such as `epochs=<SMALL_VALUE>`.
 You can remove these arguments if you want to train and evaluate everything completely.

+We will store all the runs and artifacts in a wandb project called `afa-tutorial`.
+Set the environment variable `WANDB_PROJECT` equal to `afa-tutorial` in the shell that you will use for the subsequent commands.
+In bash and zsh (the most common shells on Unix), run `export WANDB_PROJECT=afa-tutorial`.

+Similarly, set `DEVICE` either to `cpu` or `cuda`, and `LAUNCHER` either to `basic` (if you run everything locally in sequence) or the name of the configuration file (without suffix) that you have created in `conf/global/hydra/launcher/` if you plan to run everything on a cluster using Slurm.

 ### Dataset generation